magento/devdocs/src/guides/v2.3/extension-dev-guide/indexing.md

 Depending on whether an index data is up to date, an indexer status value is one of the following:

-*  valid - data is synchronized, no reindex required
+*  Ready - data is synchronized, no reindex required
-*  invalid - the original data was changed, the index should be updated
+*  Reindex Required - the original data was changed, the index should be updated
-*  working - indexing is in progress
+*  Processing - indexing is in progress

 The Magento indexing mechanism uses the status value in reindex triggering process.
 You can check the status of an indexer in the [Admin](https://glossary.magento.com/admin) panel in **System >** Tools **> Index Management** or manually using the [command line]({{ page.baseurl }}/config-guide/cli/config-cli-subcommands-index.html#view-indexer-status).